 Kids love to see themselves in the books they read.
 It’s comforting to know they’re not alone.
 Authors have become a significant force in bringing awareness of the mental challenges kids face.
 It’s not easy dealing with or understanding ADD, OCD and anxiety, but these books help bring about some clarity and hopefully empathy.
-Step in the shoes of these amazing characters.

 Focused by Alyson Gerber